Table of Contents

 What Happens When You Give Your Cat Too Much Catnip?

-But a cat won’t overdose or die from having too much catnip.
-Most cats will know when they have had enough and instinctively move onto another activity.
+But you don’t need to worry about your cat having too much catnip.
+A cat won’t overdose or die from having too much catnip.
+Instead, they’ll just have a more severe response.
+Besides, most cats will know when they have had enough and instinctively move on to another activity.
+They’ll be worn out and need that recovery period, so will take themselves away from the situation.

-It is possible for your cat to get sick with diarrhea or an upset stomach or emotionally irritated if it is overexposed to catnip.
-If that happens put all the catnip away so your cat can’t touch any more.
-Give your cat a break from catnip for a while.
-When you do reintroduce your cat to it’s beloved catnip make sure you only give a little to start with.
+If that happens put all the catnip away so your cat can’t touch any more of it.
+Give your cat a break from the catnip for a while.
+When you do reintroduce your cat to its beloved catnip make sure you only give a little to start with.

 Can Cats Become Addicted to Catnip?